 'Short form' of private treaty contract of sale (production contract)

-Selected staff in FPC have the authority to issue, "over the counter", a contract of sale for small, one-off quantities of non-standing forest products to members of the public.
+Selected staff from the FPC have the authority to issue "over the counter" – a contract of sale for small, one-off quantities of non-standing forest products to members of the public.
 This form of contract, which substitutes for the Conservation and Land Management Act 1984 forest produce licence, is known as a Minor Production Contract (MPC).

-Products which can be sold under an MPC include:
+Products that can be sold under an MPC include: